Rightpoint/BonMot/README.md

 ## Image Attachments

 BonMot uses `NSTextAttachment` to embed images in strings.
-Simply use the `.image` property of a chain or text:
+Simply use the `.image` property of a chain:

 ```objc
 BONChain *chain = BONChain.new;